How Shade Can Help Slow Climate Change

 Steps you can take

 Of course, there are a variety of shade solutions available.
-Trees are a good option in many cases because they suck up heat-trapping carbon dioxide, while increasing property values.
+Trees, not palm trees, are a good option in many cases because they suck up heat-trapping carbon dioxide, while increasing property values.
 Many trees, however, require years of growth before their canopies can provide a substantial amount of shade.
 That’s why combining shade structures with trees where there’s lots of pavement is a good idea.

 Shade structures are a great option for protecting the environment and adding functionality to any outdoor space.
 Apollo Sunguard offers an industry-leading warranty on its shade structures: 20 years for its steel framework and 15 for its fabric covers.
 In fact, Apollo’s products, in most cases, last about as long as it takes for a shade tree to reach maturity.
 Thanks to Apollo’s durable materials and expert engineering, its shade structures have long lifespans, reducing waste that could result from more temporary shade fixes.